-Also in the desk area was our QuietVoxes for tours, and additional outlets.
+Also in the desk area were our QuietVoxes for tours and additional outlets.

-We appreciated the beautiful tray ceiling over the bed,with calming lighting.
+We appreciated the beautiful tray ceiling over the bed, with calming lighting.
 It was the perfect pre-bedtime lighting to wind down at the end of the day.
-It was also the perfect lighting after we awoke for the day from darkness.
+It was also the perfect lighting after we awoke for the day from the darkness.
 It was subtle and enjoyable.